Must-Know Basics to Improve Your Tablet Drawing Experience

 Wacom Intuos Pro Series

-One common concern is that the drawing tablet is “slippery” compared to pen and paper.
+One common concern is that the drawing tablet surface is “slippery” compared to pen and paper.

-By customizing your tablet and pens with other products can produce friction and make you feel as if you were drawing on paper.
+By customizing your tablet and pens with other products that can produce friction, you can replicate the feeling of drawing on paper, but digitally.

 Note: The availability of protective sheets and nibs varies by manufacturer and model number of the tablet or pen.
 Always check your device’s model number before purchase.